 IT Band Treatment

-Icing the Area
+Icing the Area around the IT Band

-Did you know that icing for too long can actually causes frostbite?
 Be sure to watch the clock, and do NOT ice longer than 20 minutes.

 Don’t allow ice to sit against your skin without a layer of protection.
 Either continually move the ice as if you’re giving yourself an “ice massage,” or use a thin towel between the ice and your skin.